-Split system air conditioning units comprise of 2 main components.
-One half of the system, the condenser, is installed externally and the other half, the fan coil, is installed internally-this is why they are called split system air conditioners.
+Split system air conditioning units are comprised of two main components.
+One half of the system, the condenser, is installed externally and the other half, the fan coil, is installed internally – this is why they are called split system air conditioners.
 When the split system is in cooling mode, the warm air from inside the room is taken by the fan coil and removed, resulting in cold air recirculating in the room.
 When used in reverse mode, the system pumps out toasty warm air.

 Split system air conditioners are ideal if you are looking at cooling a specific room, or office space.

 Split System Air Conditioner in Bayswater, Blackburn